vvgomes/blog/_posts/2016-03-18-spring-data.md

 ## JPA Specifications

 With the Spring Data [JPA Specifications](http://bit.ly/1KV77Ee) API we can implement this idea of extracting all filter and sorting criteria in independent pieces.
-Let’s see the new version of the the repository looks like:
+Let’s see how the new version of the the repository looks like:

 {% highlight java %}
 public interface CustomerRepository extends CrudRepository<Customer, Integer>, JpaSpecificationExecutor<Customer> {